OsamaBarakat09/Forecasting-Stock-Market-Movement-Using-Sentiment-Analysis/README.md

 # Forecasting stock market movement using Sentiment Analysis
-- This project discusses the way the fundamental analysis force on stock market and how news have a big effect of stock movement.
+This project discusses how fundamental analysis affects the stock market and how news has a significant impact on stock movement.
+# News_Data
+This file contain three data sets:
+- News_Data: That contain:
+  * Links: